CAIR aim their latest legal jihad at President Trump – Whale Oil Beef Hooked | Whaleoil Media

 “There is no evidence that refugees – the most thoroughly vetted of all people entering our nation – are a threat to national security,” CAIR National Litigation Director Lena F. Masri, wrote.
 “This is an order that is based on bigotry, not reality.”

 That is a statement based on al-Taqiyya not on facts or reality.
 It is ignoring the inconvenient fact that some Muslim immigrants commit terrorist acts.
 Other media organisations are also downplaying the actual number of Muslim terrorists in America compared to the overall Muslim population.
-They forget that only a few terrorists were needed crash a plane into the Twin towers slaughtering thousands of Americans and that a single Muslim terrorist can slaughter hundreds or thousands with a well-placed bomb.
+They forget that only a few terrorists were needed to crash a plane into the Twin towers slaughtering thousands of Americans and that a single Muslim terrorist can slaughter hundreds or thousands with a well-placed bomb.
 The numbers of individual Muslim terrorists is irrelevant.
 It is not about segregation as CAIR claims it is about reducing the threat.

 “The courts must do what President Trump will not—ensure that our government refrains from segregating people based on their faith,” added Attorney Gadeir Abbas.